 The description of Issachar as a strong, hard worker with something of a wild side living prosperously in a land of plenty could be an apt description of the United States as a nation.
-I am not sure, though, whether it is all that helpful to draw such a comparison.
-The United States is not the new Israel, and I don’t believe we are the new Issachar (or sons of Issachar) ether.
+Proud and stubborn seems to fit with the rest of the description.

-Still, I find some instruction in all of this.
 I do not doubt that God choose to have Donald Trump elected the President of the United States.
-I even voted for him, given the choices at the time, but his presidency has never sat well for me.
-The quick and unquestioning defense of Donald’s Trump’s every move and comment by many Evangelicals (glossing over and sweeping under the rug some of the crazy and ungodly things he says and does), has deeply troubled me.
+I even voted for him, given the choices at the time, but his presidency should be an uneasy one for citizens of heaven.
+The quick and unquestioning defense of Donald’s Trump’s every move and comment by many Evangelicals (glossing over and sweeping under the rug some of the crazy and ungodly things he says and does), is deeply troubling.

 Donald Trump does cater to Evangelicals in a way that no President in memory has done, and in many ways he has become our king.
-But, are we on the ride of that equation?
-I don’t know.
+But, is he merely the king we wanted?
+Have we rejected God in demanding a king?

 Samuel, the prophet who orchestrated the choosing of Saul as king, knew the score.
 He wasn’t pleased to have a king appointed as the people requested (1 Samuel 8:6), but his sons, who he had appointed as leaders “did not follow his ways[; t]hey turned aside after dishonest gain and accepted bribes and perverted justice.”
 (1 Samuel 8:3) In some ways, Samuel was confronted with an impossible choice – much like the choices we have had in the last two elections.

 “Listen to all that the people are saying to you; it is not you they have rejected, but they have rejected me as their king.
 As they have done from the day I brought them up out of Egypt until this day, forsaking me and serving other gods, so they are doing to you.
 Now listen to them; but warn them solemnly….”
 (1 Samuel 8:7-9)

 I hear the warning in my spirit in this present time.
-We got what we wanted with Donald Trump, but I sense it comes with a solemn warning.
+We may have gotten what we wanted with Donald Trump, but I sense it comes with a solemn warning.
 We haven’t yet seen all that this warning entails.
 I believe that we have embraced the king we wanted, the king God gave us, but we embrace him to our detriment.